 Thornton Building (10 Pryor Street, 10 Park Place)

-The Thornton building was constructed from 1930 to 1932 is one of Atlanta's last commercial buildings that was erected prior to the slowdown caused by the Great Depression.
-The building is located on land that was owned by the Thornton family who arrived in Atlanta during the 1870s.
-The structure included many modern features of its age such as its movable office walls, gear-less elevators, and ice cold drinking water for each floor.
+The Thornton building, constructed from 1930 to 1932, is one of Atlanta's last commercial buildings erected before the slowdown caused by the Great Depression.
+The building is located on land that was owned by the Thornton family, who arrived in Atlanta during the 1870s.
+The structure included many modern features of its age, such as its movable office walls, gear-less elevators, and ice cold drinking water for each floor.
 At the same time, the lack of ornate detailing that typified buildings constructed just a few years prior speaks to the ways that building designed changed following the financial crisis that shook the banking sector in 1929.
 In the 1930s, the Ultra Modern style of Art Deco architecture became the standard in the construction of federal and office buildings and featured efficient design with minimal ornamentation.

 Backstory and Context

-Construction of the Thornton Building (a.k.a.
-10 Pryor Street Building and 10 Park Place) occurred from 1930 to 1932.
+Construction of the Thornton Building, also known as 10 Pryor Street Building and 10 Park Place, occurred from 1930 to 1932.
 The building was one of the last commercial structures built before both the Great Depression and World War II all but ended commercial building activity in Atlanta.
-The structure exemplifies the Ultra Modern style of architecture (a variation of the Art Deco), and exhibits straightforward lines and details.
+The building exemplifies the Ultra Modern style of architecture, a variation of the Art Deco, and exhibits straight forward lines and details.